Daniil Dubov: 2021

 On 21 February, Dubov conducted a simultaneous game session at Lighthouse Children's Hospice.

 He again served as a second for Magnus Carlsen in the World Chess Championship 2021 against Ian Nepomniachtchi.
 This was criticized by Sergey Karjakin and Sergei Shipov, saying that he should not have helped a non-Russian in a match against a fellow Russian, with Shipov saying Dubov should not play for Russia in the future.
 Dubov responded that he considered it to be a match between two individuals, and counter-argued that working with Carlsen would improve his chess and hence help the Russian team.

 In December 2021, he was granted a wildcard entry to the FIDE Grand Prix 2022.

 From 29–30 December, Dubov also participated in the World Blitz Chess Championship, where he scored 4th place with 14½/21 points.

-2022
+2022–Present

 Dubov competed in the Tata Steel Chess Tournament 2022; however, he was forced to forfeit his final three games due to testing positive for COVID-19.

 Through February and March 2022, Dubov played in the FIDE Grand Prix 2022.
 In the first leg, he tied for second with Vidit Gujrathi in Pool C with a 3/6 result.
 In the third leg, he finished last in Pool B with a result of 2/6, finishing 21st in the standings with three points.

 Together with 43 other Russian elite chess players, Dubov signed an open letter to Russian president Vladimir Putin, protesting against the 2022 Russian invasion of Ukraine and expressing solidarity with the Ukrainian people.

 In September 2022, Dubov won the 75th Russian Chess Championship after winning an Armageddon playoff against Sanan Sjugirov.